-- Checks are cut on the day prior to the paycheck date, usually the 5th and 20th of each month unless it follows on a holiday or weekend.
+- Checks are cut on the 5th and 20th of each month unless it falls on a holiday or weekend.

-- P-Card transaction envelopes are due weekly.
+- P-Card transaction envelopes are due monthly.
 P-Card cycles end on the 27th of each month.

-- Check request forms must be received by the Business Services Office by the due date at 4 p.m. in order to receive your checks.
+- Check request forms must be received by the Business Services Office by the due date at 4 p.m. in order to be processed in the check run.

 - Please remember to include backup documentation for all check requests.
 If the back-up documentation that you are providing needs to be sent along with the check, please provide a second photo copy to keep on file for auditing purposes.

 - All check requests must have a budget code and be signed by a supervisor/principal.

 Use the expense transfer form to make a request to transfer funds from one account to another.

 - If at all possible, purchase orders should be used when placing orders.

 - All purchase orders will indicate a ship to and bill to address and must be fully approved by the Purchasing Agent to be valid.

 - If you have any questions, please feel free to contact us at 952-681-6424.